gcifuentess/holbertonschool-machine_learning/supervised_learning/0x0E-time_series/README.md

 * An explanation of the model architecture that you used
 * A results section containing the model performance and corresponding graphs
 * A conclusion of your experience, your thoughts on forecasting BTC, and a link to your github with the relevant code

+Your posts should have examples and at least one picture, at the top.
+Publish your blog post on Medium or LinkedIn, and share it at least on LinkedIn.

+When done, please add all URLs below (blog post, shared link, etc.)

+Please, remember that these blogs must be written in English to further your technical ability in a variety of settings.
 ---